castorini/anserini/docs/experiments-doc2query.md

 ## TREC CAR

-We will now describe how to reproduce the TREC-CAR results of our model BM25+doc2query presented in the paper.
+We will now describe how to reproduce the TREC CAR results of our model BM25+doc2query presented in the paper.

-To start, download the TREC-CAR dataset and the predicted queries (i.e., document expansions):
+To start, download the TREC CAR dataset and the predicted queries (i.e., document expansions):
 ```
 mkdir trec_car